 The lawsuit challenges legal restrictions in Mississippi that place burdens on women seeking abortion services, including laws that demean, delay and misinform women, as well as a series of Targeted Regulations of Abortion Providers (TRAP) laws and regulations.
 As Mississippi has enacted this legal regime over the last two-and-a-half decades, all but one of the state’s abortion clinics have closed.
-The lawsuit also includes an emergency challengefiled to temporarily block the latest of these laws: the state’s unconstitutional ban on abortion after 15 weeks.
+The lawsuit also includes an emergency challenge filed to block the state’s unconstitutional ban on abortion after 15 weeks.
+In 2019, the Center also filed a challenge to an even more severe abortion ban passed by the Mississippi Legislature, which would ban the procedure as early as 6 weeks.

 The restrictions challenged in the lawsuit include: